open-component-model/ocm-action/README.md

 ### `create_component`

-This commands creates a component archive, which can be enriched later by resources or references.
+This commands creates a component archive, which can be enriched later by resources and references.
-Alternatively, components can be completely described by a component specifivarion file (`components`) and added directly to a transport archive with `add_components`.
+Alternatively, components can be completely described by a component specification file (`components`) and added directly to a transport archive with `add_components`.

 ### `add_resources`

 This command can be used to add resources and/or references to a component archive.
 The component version composed this way can then be added to a transport archive with `add_component`.
-Alternatively, components can be completely described by a component specifivarion file (`components`) and added directly to a transport archive with `add_components`.
+Alternatively, components can be completely described by a component specification file (`components`) and added directly to a transport archive with `add_components`.

 It uses a resources specification file (`resources`) and a references specification file (`references`).
 If no such option is given it looks for standard specification files (`ocm/resources.yaml`, `gen/ocm/resources.yaml`, `ocm/references.yaml` and `gen/ocm/references.yaml`).
-If no component archive is specified (`directory`), it tries to use the default (`gen/ocm/component`), if this is not present, also, it tries to create it with `create_component`.
+If no component archive is specified (`directory`), it tries to use the default (`gen/ocm/component`), if this is also not present it tries to create it with `create_component`.

 An optional templater (`templater`) can be used to process the specification files prior to evaluation.
-In this case the value settings are used ( `settings`or `var_values`).
+In this case the value settings are used (`settings` or `var_values`).

 Standard values always provided:
 - **`VERSION`**: the specified or calculated version